 Data governance is a linchpin for data programs; it is the practice of managing and organizing data and processes to enable collaboration and compliant access to data.
-But what is this term, “adaptive data governance,” that has gained more traction in recent years?
-In their recent report Adaptive Data and Analytics Governance to Achieve Digital Business Success, Gartner analysts Saul Judah and Remi Guzar talk about adaptive data governance, an approach that helps enterprises remain relevant and respond to rapidly-changing environments within and outside their organizations.
-Adaptive data governance recognizes that data governance is about more than just constraint and compliance; adaptive data governance is about using data governance to drive business value.
+But what is this term, “adaptive data and analytics governance,” that has gained more traction in recent years?
+In their report Adaptive Data and Analytics Governance to Achieve Digital Business Success, Gartner analysts Saul Judah and Remi Guzar talk about adaptive data and analytics governance, an approach that helps enterprises remain relevant and respond to rapidly-changing environments within and outside their organizations.
+Adaptive data and analytics governance recognizes that data governance is about more than just constraint and compliance; adaptive data and analytics governance is about using data governance to drive business value.

-Adaptive data governance represents a transformation in the ways organizations use and benefit from data governance.
-Data professionals who embrace adaptive data governance understand that data governance impacts the entire business, not just data programs.
+Adaptive data and analytics governance represents a transformation in the ways organizations use and benefit from data governance.
+Data professionals who embrace adaptive data and analytics governance understand that data governance impacts the entire business, not just data programs.
 In order to bring business value, data governance must be flexible to meet the changing needs of the organization and all its team members.

 Traditional data governance centers on compliance and regulation.
 Many organizations often don’t even consider establishing a formal data governance practice until they realize their vulnerabilities to regulations such as GDPR, CCPA, and BCBS 239.
 But a narrow focus on compliance limits the impact that data governance can make.

 Traditional data governance supports a single-style, command-and-control approach to governance.
 This creates rigid organizational practices that leave companies unable to adapt to changing circumstances, be those market disruptions or new regulations.